Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 13.47.45 UTC
+- WIB: Rabu, 31 Desember 2025 14.32.20 UTC
-- WITA: Rabu, 31 Desember 2025 14.47.45 UTC
+- WITA: Rabu, 31 Desember 2025 15.32.20 UTC
-- WIT: Rabu, 31 Desember 2025 15.47.45 UTC
+- WIT: Rabu, 31 Desember 2025 16.32.20 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational